MicrosoftDocs/azure-devops-docs/docs/artifacts/collaborate-with-packages.md

 ---
-title: Source and package componentization
+title: Source and package composition
-description: Using Azure Artifacts to facilitate collaboration ms.assetid: EA33E340-EC9A-4F75-A201-82CE9685662B ms.service: azure-devops-artifacts ms.date: 01/13/2022
+description: Use Azure Artifacts to facilitate collaboration ms.assetid: EA33E340-EC9A-4F75-A201-82CE9685662B ms.service: azure-devops-artifacts ms.date: 05/25/2023
 ms.topic: reference
 monikerRange: '<= azure-devops'
 "recommendations": "true"
 ---

-# Collaborate more and build faster with componentization
+# Accelerate collaboration and Agile development with componentization

 [!INCLUDE [version-lt-eq-azure-devops](../includes/version-lt-eq-azure-devops.md)]

 Your product is successful, your organization is growing, and it's time to scale up your codebase to match this success.
 As you scale out past 2-3 teams working in a single codebase on a single product, you may find yourself asking questions like:

-- How do my teams effectively share reusable components?
+- How can my teams efficiently share reusable components?

 - How do I enable my feature teams to iterate rapidly without stepping on other teams' work?